scm-manager/website/content/posts/2021-10-07-scm-manager-2-24-0/index.md

 ![History Download](assets/history-download.png)

-This feature was requested by SCM-Manager users which wanted to access they binary files directly from the sources view.
+This feature was requested by SCM-Manager users who wanted to access their binary files directly from the sources view.

 ## Manage Folder Plugin
 The [Manage Folder Plugin](/plugins/scm-manage-folder-plugin) is perfect for people who are used to working with directories.